 Intra mode coding (e.g., 6 MPM)

 Bidirectional prediction

+(Initial version presented Wednesday 1240 (GJS & JRO.)

+It was commented that it may be desirable to reduce the number of variations to test.

+It was commented that, in the finalization of the plans, it should be considered how to ensure that differences in encoder search techniques and search exhaustiveness are not causing the differences in measured compression performance, e.g. by restricting the number of candidates checked.

 JVET-K1024 Description of Core Experiment 4 (CE4): Inter prediction and motion vector coding [H. Yang, S. Liu, K. Zhang]

-(Initial version presented XX.)

 Discussion Monday 1900 (GJS & JRO)

 Merging (affine & non-affine)